GregWickham/TelnetClientTerminal/README.md

 # TelnetClientTerminal
-Provides a virtual terminal that .NET applications can use for connecting to hosts over Telnet.
+A virtual terminal that .NET applications can use for connecting to hosts over Telnet.

 The Telnet implementation is based on MinimalisticTelnet, extended to allow for Telnet option negotiation.